 Deciding on the most suitable car insurance can be just as confusing as buying a vehicle for the first time.
-There is a wide variety of options for buying a vehicle insurance policy, and each one has its own advantages and drawbacks to be cautious of.
+There is a wide variety of options for buying a car insurance policy, and each one has its own advantages and drawbacks to be wary of.
 But don’t let this overwhelm you.
-The process for finding the right policy is simple: shop around, compare and select the one that will meet your needs.
+The process for finding the right policy is simple: shop around, compare and select the one that will best meet your needs.

 To help you decide on the best-suited car insurance for you, refer to this all-inclusive guide on what the different car insurances cover (and what they don’t).

 Comprehensive car insurance is the most expensive option, yet the favourite of most car insurance buyers.
 It’s popular because it covers not only your car but also your accountability for any harm or destruction it may cause to other vehicles.
 Specifically, comprehensive car insurance provides full service or renewal of your car in incidents like car theft, car crash, fire, and damage caused by extreme weather.